By Blake O’Connor and Ugur Nedim

 Think this couldn’t happen in Australia?
 Think again…

-This is precisely what occurred to police officer Ron Fenton (pictured in 1984), who received 37 bullet fragments in his head and sustained a range of other injuries whilst performing his frontline duties.
+This is precisely what occurred to police officer Ron Fenton, who received 37 bullet fragments in his head and sustained a range of other injuries whilst performing his frontline duties.

 Despite his medically proven PTSD, Mr Fenton was told by the Victorian Medical Panel (the VMP) that he was not sufficiently injured to receive compensation.